nitayneeman/react-components-styleguide/README.md

 # React Components Styleguide

-An opinionated styleguide concentrating essential props, common behaviors and accessibility guidelines for React components.
+An opinionated styleguide concentrating essential props, common behaviors and accessibility guidelines for various components implemented by React.

-The purpose is to guide developers in a clear and cohesive way when implementing design systems' components or applicative ones.
+The purpose is to guide developers in a clear and cohesive way when specifying design systems' components or applicative ones.

 ## Table of Contents